I have scientific research experience in three areas related to the net-zero energy transition:

 To read the associated publications please see:

-I have also led efforts to implement a ‘living lab’ where a network of internet-enabled lab sensors feed into a monitoring dashboard to easily quantify and assess the environmental impact of our research.
+I have also led efforts to implement a ‘living lab’ where a network of internet-enabled lab sensors feed into a monitoring dashboard to easily quantify and assess the environmental impact of scientific research.

 In my PhD, I developed a reaction monitoring technology to track photochemical reactions on ~100 nanolitre volumes.
 I built optofluidic setups for UV-Vis absorbance and fluorescence spectroscopy, generating new kinetic and mechanistic insights into the performance of carbon dots (a light absorber) and cobaloximes (a hydrogen evolution catalyst).
 During my PhD, I became highly skilled in Python for data wrangling and analysis, and gained proficiency in DFT computational calculations (Gaussian 16) for predicting UV-Vis absorbance and Raman spectra based on molecular structures.
 I was funded through the NanoDTC.